appsocially/upil-site/docs/widgets/README.md

 ## Range

 The `range` widget lets users choose a number between `min` and `max` values that the scriptwriter chooses.
-The scriptwriter can also add an optional `default` value, and choose an optional `unit` label.
+The scriptwriter can also add an optional `default` value, an optional `step` value, and choose an optional `unit` label.
 <br/>
 <br/>